hazur84/OptiMacDualXeon-T7600/README.md

 Most people know that Nvidia has never released Web drivers for Mojave.
 What you may not know is that there is still support for many Nvidia Kepler cards right within Mojave.
 No drivers need to be installed for these cards to work in either High Sierra or Mojave.
 We don't know how long support will last for these but as of today they are fully supported.

-The Following Cards are all Mojave Compatible:
+The Following Cards are all Mojave and Catalina compatible:

 **Kepler Gen 2:**
 GTX 770,